ctm-community/example-datapacks/README.md

 ![Configure Git](images/configure-git.png)

-The default settings should work just fine so you can proceed to the next step by just clicking `Finish`.
+The default settings should work just fine so you can proceed to the next step after clicking `Finish`.

+# Cloning a Repository
+Once you have been added to the `mapmakers` team, you will need to clone the repository by following the instructions below for GitHub Desktop or checking out GitHub's tutorial: https://github.com/git-guides/git-clone.

-Now that you are signed in, the next step is to clone a repository which you can do by going into the `File` menu and selecting `Clone repository...` or using the keyboard shortcut `Ctrl+Shift+O`.
+If you have linked your GitHub account to GitHub Desktop, then you can clone a repository by going into the `File` menu and selecting `Clone repository...` or using the keyboard shortcut `Ctrl+Shift+O` on Windows.

 This will bring up the `Clone a Repository` window where you can select the repository you would like to clone.
 If you are a member of the `ctm-community` organization, you should be able to filter the list for the repository you would like to clone.
 However, if you are still waiting to get added, you can also clone the repository in the `URL` tab by directly pasting in the repository's URL.